ankush444903/Assignment/README.md

 ## Challenges and Notes
 - Some Bank of Maharashtra pages may have dynamic content or JS-driven elements; the current scrapers use `requests` and `BeautifulSoup` so they only work for server-rendered HTML.
-- The code references `langchain_*` helper packages.
+- The code references some `langchain` helpers.
 If you encounter import errors, prefer installing `langchain`, `openai`, and `langchain-community` or adjust the code to use the provider SDK directly.

 ## Potential Improvements
 - Add unit tests for parsing and retrieval components.